dankovacek/camels_compression_challenge/README.md

 7. Kratzert, Frederik, et al. "NeuralHydrology---A Python library for Deep Learning research in hydrology."
 Journal of Open Source Software 7.71 (2022): 4050.

 8. Addor, Nans, et al. "The CAMELS data set: catchment attributes and meteorology for large-sample studies."
 Hydrology and Earth System Sciences 21.10 (2017): 5293-5313.

+9. Legg, Shane, and Marcus Hutter.
+"Universal intelligence: A definition of machine intelligence."
+Minds and machines 17 (2007): 391-444.